Photo by Kmiecik Imagery

 What Does it Cost?

-The fee for the summer of 2023 was $79.
-This covered the cost of a Summer Teen Interpreter T-shirt, name tag and other program materials.
+The fee for summer 2026 is $98.00.
+This will cover the cost of a Summer Teen Interpreter T-shirt, name tag and other program materials.

 Participant Selection